 No more employer-sponsored health, dental, life, and disability insurance plans.
 Gone is the 401(k) plan with the employer match.
 You bear the full responsibility of finding affordable benefits, which is a formidable challenge for the self-employed.
 This means going out and buying a disability insurance policy, funding a retirement plan, among many other things.

-As you can see, being a 1099 worker carries with it both advantages and disadvantages.
+As you can see, being a 1099 or W2 worker comes with both advantages and disadvantages for each side.
 You’ll need to decide if the rewards outweigh the risks.
 Your age, health, marital status, and other factors may figure into your decision.
-Only you can decide which is the best option for you.
+Ultimately, only you can decide which is the best option for you.

 For employers, deciding whether to hire someone for a position or to use contract labor is based on several factors.